Clats97/AlterKey/README.md

 You repeat this process for each subsequent block, alternating between the keyword and previous encrypted block.

+**IN OTHER WORDS:** This cipher is a variation of the Vigenere Autokey cipher.
+In this version, encryption is performed using a sequence that alternates between the keyword and segments of the plaintext equal in length to the keyword.
+It applies the chosen keyword to the start of the plaintext.
+Next, it takes a portion of the plaintext matching the length of the keyword, and uses that as the next part of the key.
+This pattern alternates from keyword, plaintext, keyword, plaintext until the entire plaintext is matched in length by the keyword.
+For example, if the keyword is "Josh" and the plaintext is "Hello Sir John", the resulting key used for encryption would be "JOSHH ELL OJOS"/

 ### Step 5: Recombine and Preserve Formatting
 After all letters are encrypted, the script re-inserts spaces and punctuation in their original positions, preserving readability.